Five ways to become a fearless badass.

 When we fail to overcome our fears we may also develop emotional reactions such as anxiety and a feeling of powerlessness, which can lead to depression.
 We have the power to change that!

-When you can’t understand or move past your fear, you limit your choices, experiences and ultimately live a smaller, less empowered life.
+When we can’t understand or move past our fear, we limit our choices and experiences…ultimately, we live a smaller life.

 1. What makes you scared?
 Fear is a natural response meant to keep you safe from danger.
 It’s up to you to define that fear and decide how much danger really exists.

 Are your fears realistic?
 Are your fears even your own?
-Or are your fears derived by old messages you have heard from others in your life?
+Or are your fears derived from old messages you have heard from others in your life?